FABB2011/GAN_PI-2/README.md

 Exponential moving average :
 In order to smooth the frequency response and obtain a fluid video, we use the exponential moving average that will smooth the signal.

+Normalization :
+The GAN function that we will use later take value between -1 and 1.
+If lower or greater values are used, the resulting images are strange.
+Therefore, we normalize the data between these two values.

+Image type attribution :